Pink: Engineering

-In symbolism and culture
+Culture and symbolism

 Common associations and popularity

 According to public opinion surveys in Europe and the United States, pink is the color most associated with charm, politeness, sensitivity, tenderness, sweetness, softness, childhood, the feminine, and the romantic.
 Although it did not have any strong negative associations in these surveys, few respondents chose pink as their favorite color.
 Pink was the favorite color of only two percent of respondents.
 There was a notable difference between men and women in regards to a preference for pink; three percent of women chose pink as their favorite color, compared with less than one percent of men.
 Many of the men surveyed were unable to even identify pink correctly, confusing it with mauve.
 Pink was also more popular with older people than younger.

 In Japan, pink is the color most commonly associated with springtime due to the blooming cherry blossoms.
 This is different from surveys in the United States and Europe where green is the color most associated with springtime.